Dichotropis: Distribution

 The species of Dichotropis are found on the island of New Guinea, including the western, Indonesian part and surrounding islands like New Ireland and New Britain.
 Most have a very restricted distribution in New Guinea, but several have not only been collected in different parts of the island, but also in other countries.
-This includes the type species Dichotropis amboinensis which occurs in different parts of New Guinea, New Britain, New Ireland, and in other regions, as far north as southern Luzon in the Philippines, east-central Indonesia (Ambon and Larat Island), Darwin (Northern Territory) in Australia, as well as in parts of the Solomon Islands.
+This includes the type species Dichotropis amboinensis which occurs in different parts of New Guinea, New Britain, New Ireland, and in other regions like Luzon Isl. in the Philippines, southern China (Yunnan and Fujian Provinces), east-central Indonesia (Ambon and Larat Island), Darwin (Northern Territory) in Australia, as well as in parts of the Solomon Islands.
 Similarly, Dichotropis peregrina has a wide distribution range from different parts of New Guinea, to Borneo, Singapore and West Malaysia.
 Dichotropis straatmani is also found in the Solomon Island, apart from New Guinea.